-Designed by prominent local architect Ted Robinson Jr, the Arrowood golf course is a par-71, 6,721-yard layout imbedded in the newly developed village of the same name.
-Located in Oceanside, adjacent to Camp Pendleton and only 35 miles north of San Diego, Arrowood sits on a scenic hilltop by the San Luis Rey Valley, only about 10 miles from the coastline.
-Panoramic views abound and the mid-morning to late afternoon sea breeze plays a definite role in the playability of the track.
+Designed by prominent local architect Ted Robinson Jr, Arrowood Golf Course is a spectacular par-71, 6,721-yard layout imbedded in the Oceanside, CA developed village of the same name.
+Located adjacent to Camp Pendleton in north county San Diego, Arrowood sits on a scenic hilltop by the San Luis Rey Valley, within 10 miles of the coastline.
 “This course is different from others we have designed in San Diego because of the topography and the extent of the natural areas adjacent to the holes.
 It feels open and unconfined,” remarks Robinson.
 Many holes are bordered by undeveloped riparian habitat, which give the course a feeling of natural seclusion.
-While the open spaces conduce to a sense of relaxation, the golf holes are not there for the taking.
-The course will challenge players of all abilities.
+While the open spaces conduce to a sense of relaxation, the golf holes are not there for the taking; this course will challenge players of all abilities.
 It’s a concentration roller-coaster.
-At one instance it invites the player to swing away with abandonment, while at the next shot there is elevation changes, a stern breeze to consider.
+At one instance it invites the player to swing away with abandonment, while the next shot may bring elevation changes, strategic bunkering or a stern breeze to consider.

 “Like running through rapids,” says Robinson.
 “There are calm stretches allowing one to relax, followed by moments when the blood should be racing.”

 “This course will offer something for everyone,” notes Director of Golf, Nikki Prichard.